-- senior management succession planning; - the Company's sustainability strategy and performance; - environmental and safety issues at the Company; - ethics and business conduct of the Company; - political activities and governmental issues; and - human resources practices.
+- senior management succession planning;

+- sustainability strategy and performance;

+- · environmental and safety issues;

+- · ethics and business conduct;

+- · political activities and governmental issues; and

+- human resources practices.

 Independence: The board of directors has determined that each member of the Governance and Corporate Responsibility Committee is independent within the meaning of the listing requirements of the New York Stock Exchange.